-On August 20, 2007, we entered into a Securities Purchase Agreement with GCE Holdings LLC, our controlling shareholder, and the other investors named therein (collectively, the "Unit Investors"), pursuant to which the Unit Investors purchased units consisting of four shares of common stock and a warrant to purchase one share of common stock.
-In accordance with the requirements of the Securities Purchase Agreement, we filed a registration statement with the SEC for purposes of registering the resale of the shares of common stock issued as part of the Units and the shares of common stock issuable upon exercise of the warrants issued as part of the Units (the "Registration Statement").
-The Registration Statement was declared effective by the SEC on November 20, 2007.
+On August 20, 2007, we entered into a Securities Purchase Agreement with GCE and the other investors named therein (collectively, the "Unit Investors"), pursuant to which the Unit Investors purchased units consisting of four shares of common stock and a warrant to purchase one share of common stock.
+In accordance with the requirements of the Securities Purchase Agreement, we filed a registration statement with the SEC for purposes of registering the resale of the shares of common stock issued as part of the Units and the shares of common stock issuable upon exercise of the warrants issued as part of the Units (the "Registration Statement was declared effective by the SEC on November 20, 2007.
 We must exercise best efforts to keep the Registration Statement effective until the earlier of (i) the date that all shares of common stock and shares of common stock underlying Warrants covered by the Registration Statement have been sold, or (ii) the fifth anniversary of the Registration Statement, provided that the period during which the Registration Statement must be kept effective can be shortened to not less than two years by agreement of holders of registrable securities.
-Shares of common stock eligible for sale under Rule 144(k) of the Securities Act of 1933, as amended, need not be included in the
+Shares of common stock eligible for sale under Rule 144(k) of the Securities Act of 1933, as amended, need not be included in the Registration Statement.

-Registration Statement.
 Under certain circumstances, if shares are excluded from the Registration Statement by the SEC, we may be required to file one or more additional Registration Statements for the excluded shares.
 Subject to certain exceptions, for each day that we fail to keep the Registration Statement effective, we must pay each Investor 0.05% of the purchase price of securities covered by the Registration Statement and held by such Unit Investor at such time, up to a maximum of 9.9% of the amount paid by a Unit Investor for the Units.

 The requirement in the Securities Purchase Agreement to file the Registration Statement triggered the piggyback registration rights granted to certain holders of shares of our common stock and warrants exercisable for common stock pursuant to an Amended and Restated Registration Rights Agreement dated as of February 6, 2004, as amended.
-GCE Holdings LLC, Galen Partners III, L.P., Galen Partners International III, L.P., Galen Employee Fund III, L.P., Care Capital Investments II, LP, Care Capital Offshore Investments II, LP and Essex Woodlands Health Ventures V, L.P. exercised their piggyback registration rights under such Agreement.
-As a result, an aggregate of 26,584,016 shares of common stock and shares underlying warrants held by such shareholders were included in the Registration Statement.
+GCE, Galen, Care Capital and Essex exercised their piggyback registration rights under such Agreement.
+As a result, an aggregate of 26,584,016shares of common stock and shares underlying warrants held by such shareholders were included in the Registration Statement.